Why CodeCrafters?

 Practice with the tools you actually ship with.

 Your tools shape your instincts.
-Practice in a toy browser editor and that’s what you get comfortable with.
-Not your debugger, not your terminal, not your real workflow.
+Practice in a toy browser editor and that's what you get comfortable with, not your debugger, not your terminal, not your real workflow.
 The transfer to production is weak because the practice was never real.

 "If you don't have your fingers in the sauce (the source) you are going to lose touch with it.
 There's just no other way.
 The joy of a programmer, of me as a programmer, is to type the code myself."